data2intelligence/SpaCET/docs/tutorial.md

 <img src="image/fig5c.png" width="40%"/>

-We implemented the aforementioned process by designing `ST.CCI.LRInteraction` function that can calculate and visualize the L-R interaction.
+We implemented the aforementioned process by designing `ST.CCI.LRInteraction` and `ST.CCI.LRInteraction.plot` function that can calculate and visualize the L-R interaction, respectively.
 The corresponding results are stored in `ST@results$LRInteraction`.

 ``` r
 # calculate the L-R interaction